Tamara Witmer: Modeling career

-Witmer took part in the 2005 Lingerie Bowl, during the half-time of the Super Bowl XXXIX, as a tackle player, for the Los Angeles Temptation.

-Witmer posed for Playboy and became Playboy's Playmate of the Month in August of 2005.
-In 2006 she became the cover girl of the October issue of Playboy magazine.
-She featured in the official Playboy Playmate 2007 Video Calendar as Miss May.
+In 2005, Witmer took part in the Lingerie Bowl, during the half-time show of the Super Bowl XXXIX, she was a tackle player for the Los Angeles Temptation.
+She then posed for Playboy and became Playboy's, Playmate of the Month in August 2005.
+In 2006, she was the cover girl for the October issue of Playboy magazine.
+In 2007, she was featured in the Playboy Playmate 2007 Video Calendar as Miss May.